-HIV and AIDS Diagnoses4
+HIV and AIDS Diagnoses3

-- Among gay and bisexual men in 2013 in the United States, African Americans accounted for the largest estimated number and percentage of diagnoses of HIV infection (12,069; 39%), followed by whites (9,852; 32%), and Hispanics/Latinos (7,199; 23%).
+- Among all gay and bisexual men who received an HIV diagnosis in the United States in 2015,4 African Americans accounted for the highest number (10,315; 39%), followed by whites (7,570; 29%) and Hispanics/Latinos5 (7,013; 27%).6

-- Among gay and bisexual men in 2013, African Americans accounted for the highest estimated number and percentage of persons diagnosed with AIDS (5,804; 40%), followed by whites (4,664; 32%) and Hispanics/Latinos (3,310; 23%).
+- Among all gay and bisexual men with HIV infection classified as AIDS in the United States in 2015, African Americans accounted for the highest number (3,928; 39%), followed by whites (3,096; 31%) and Hispanics/Latinos (2,430; 24%).

-In addition to the risk factors affecting all gay and bisexual men (larger percentage of men with HIV in sexual networks; sexual risk factors, such as anal sex; more sex partners compared to other men; stigma, homophobia, and discrimination), there are several factors specific to African American gay and bisexual men.
-For example,
+photo of two men in a restaurantIn addition to risk factors affecting all gay and bisexual men (a larger percentage of men with HIV in sexual networks; a significant proportion of the population engaging in receptive anal sex, or "bottoming," which is the riskiest sexual behavior for getting HIV; more sex partners compared to other men), several factors are specific to African American gay and bisexual men.
+These include:

 What CDC Is Doing

-** Referred to as African American in this fact sheet.
+- Referred to as African American in this fact sheet.